fernandoem88/rcc-loader/README.md

   'DeleteBtn--disabled': string
 }

-// set exportStyleOnly to true in the loader config to export only the style export const style: ModuleStyle = _style as any
+// set exportStyleOnly to true in the webpack config to export only the style export const style: ModuleStyle = _style as any

 export interface RootProps {